lxcode/recipes/poulet_au_vinaigre.md

 leave door slightly ajar.

 Pour off most of the cooking juices from skillet.
 Place over med-high heat.
 Add shallots.
 Cook, stirring, until tender about 2 minutes.
 Add vinegar.
 Raise heat to high.
 Cook for 1 or 2 minutes until the powerful smell has subsided somewhat.
 Add 1/2 cup water.
 Cook another 2 minutes, stirring until it's slightly reduced and somewhat thickened.
 Return chicken and any accumulated juices to skillet.
 Turn chicken in sauce.
+Add some flour to the sauce to thicken, and set aside.
 Serve immediately.